socialcast/socialcast-git-extensions/README.md

 create a pull request on github for peer review of the current branch.

 ### Optional:
 Specify a Review Buddy mapping that will reference the local Github username and @mention a pre-assigned review buddy in the Socialcast Review Request message.
-Specify the mapping by creating a Configuration YML file relative to the Repo Root: config/scgitx.yml with the following format:
+Specify the mapping by creating a .scgitx YML file relative to the Repo Root: config/scgitx.yml with the following format:

 ```yaml
 review_buddies: